oracle-livelabs/apex/online-book-store-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

 12. In the property editor, enter/select the following:

-    - Under Identification > Action: **Execute Server-side Code**
+    - Identification > Action: **Execute Server-side Code**

-    - Under Settings > PL/SQL Code: Copy and Paste the below code
+    - Settings > PL/SQL Code: Copy and paste the below code

         ```
         <copy>